Skip to content

 The tradition of leaving notes on the house’s walls for “Juliet” to answer is real enough, although we’re not sure if the people who’ve left letters have ever gotten any replies.

-You can enter the courtyard for free, but there’s an entrance fee to the house itself, so you can gain access to the balcony for an awesome photo opp.
-Also, tourists have also been known to stroke the left breast of the courtyard’s bronze statue of Juliet for good luck.
+You can enter the courtyard for free, but there’s an entrance fee to the house itself to access the balcony for a fantastic photo opp.
+Tourists have also been known to stroke the left breast of the courtyard’s bronze statue of Juliet for good luck.

-If you’re brave enough to wade through the crowds, you can actually stay at the hotel Il Sogno di Giulietta (The Dream of Juliet), which is in the courtyard, directly opposite the balcony.
+If you’re brave enough to wade through the crowds, you can stay at the hotel Il Sogno di Giulietta (The Dream of Juliet) in the courtyard directly opposite the balcony.

-Among the impressive locations that the characters venture to on their journey is the imposing palace of the wealthy Count Lorenzo (Fabio Testi), which is Villa Arvedi, Cuzzano, at Grezzana, that lies about five miles north of Verona.
+Among the impressive locations that the characters venture to on their journey is the imposing palace of the wealthy Count Lorenzo (Fabio Testi), Villa Arvedi, Cuzzano, at Grezzana, about five miles north of Verona.
 In reality, it is used as a centre for conferences and events.

 However, what is very real is the luxurious hotel where the trio stays to search for Lorenzo.
-It is the Relais Borgo Scopeto, in Caparzo, a few miles north of Siena.
+The Relais Borgo Scopeto is in Caparzo, a few miles north of Siena.

-Sophie and Charlie go sightseeing in Siena as well, where they stroll through the 13th century Piazza del Campo, which also made an appearance in the 007 films Quantum of Solace.
+Sophie and Charlie also go sightseeing in Siena, where they stroll through the 13th-century Piazza del Campo, which appeared in the 007 film Quantum of Solace.

 They also have their ice cream fight on the Piazza San Giovanni, in front of the Battistero di San Giovanni (Baptistry of St. John).
-The Caparzo Vineyard, where Claire finally reunites with the real Lorenzo (Franco Nero), is the real thing.
-It actually covers five hillsides near Montalcino.
+The Caparzo Vineyard, where Claire finally reunites with the honest Lorenzo (Franco Nero), is real.
+It covers five hillsides near Montalcino.

 Quantum of Solace: 007 and Film Locations in Italy

-Quantum of Solace opens where Casino Royale ended; t Lake Como in Italy, where Bond drives his car along the Via Gardesana Centro.
+Quantum of Solace opens where Casino Royale ended: in Lake Como, Italy, where Bond drives his car along the Via Gardesana Centro.
 He arrives 100 kilometres away at the famous marble quarry of Carrara.
 Then, the scenes move on to Siena.
 The MI6 safe house is at Piazzetta Della Paglietta, on the Via di Salicotto.

 Later on, Bond meets up with his contact Mathis at Talamone in southern Tuscany.
 Mathis’ home is the luxury retreat Torre di Talamonaccio, a restored Medieval tower on the Tuscany coast.